projectcitybuild/web/README.md

 * Composer
 * NPM

-### What needs to be built?
-See the **Projects** tab

 ### Can I contribute?
 Absolutely.
-Feel free to fork or send pull requests any time.
+Feel free to fork and send pull requests any time.
 I'd be thrilled to have some help.

 # Contributing
 ## Set up